 US Lacrosse also has an equipment diagram that might be helpful for new players.

 A: Playing two sports simultaneously will not keep a child from being registered and joining a lacrosse team.
 Please consider the practice and game schedules between the two sports.
 The player’s and team’s development is dependent on attendance at practices and games.

 A: Stampede Lacrosse relies on volunteer coaches, many of whom are former players and/or parents.
-Each team will have a designated Head Coach a varying number of Assistant Coaches – and volunteers are always welcome – who assist with practices and games.
+Each team will have a designated Head Coach a varying number of Assistant Coaches – volunteers are always welcome – who assist with practices and games.
 All of our coaches receive training from the league and from US Lacrosse (the national governing body for the sport), as well as background checks.
 We also have Team Managers who assist coaches with maintaining the team schedule, communication with families, and other aspects of managing their team.

 A: Our 12U, 14U, and high school teams play in the Northern California Junior Lacrosse Association (NCJLA).
 Our 8U and 10U teams participate in the Sacramento City League (a developmental league geared toward 1st time players to get exposed to the sport).

 A: Stampede does not currently offer girls' lacrosse teams, however girls are eligible to play on our boys' teams.
 Our 8U team is co-ed, and teaches basic skills that are applicable to both boys' and girls' lacrosse.

 Q: I've registered my player.
 When/how do I get more information?

 A: Please check out the links for NCJLA and US Lacrosse on our website to learn more.
-You can also contact our registrar, Christina Oakes, at firstname.lastname@example.org or our Club President, Matt Mantovan, at firstname.lastname@example.org
+You can also contact our registrar, Christina Oakes, at firstname.lastname@example.org or our Club President, Michelle Bacon, at email@example.com.